syedemz/Carly/README.md

 The code/infastructure folder contains all the terraform files for AWS infastructure deployment The code/tests contains all the unit test files

-Github Actions: The repository is configured with github actions, the associated yml file can be found in the .github/workflows folder, as soon as a push is made to the main branch of this repo, or a Pull Request is merged with the main branch, this triggers a CICD pipeline which installs dependencies, runs unit tests, builds a docker image and uploads it into an AWS ECR repository.
+Github Actions: The repository is configured with github actions, the associated yml file can be found in the .github/workflows folder, as soon as a push is made to the main branch of this repo, or a Pull Request is merged with the main branch, this triggers a CICD pipeline which installs dependencies, builds a docker image and uploads it into an AWS ECR repository.
 All of these steps can be investigated in the aforementioned yml file

 Terraform: Github actions then initiates the terraform environment and the infastructure is deployed to AWS.